Some of these features are explained in more detail in an early paper, Building Educational Portals atop Digital Libraries, published in D-Lib.

 - Email email lists with archives support public discussion as well as project development.

-- Online discussion boards integrated into CMS web pages support general discussion and focused community sharing events (e.g. online workshops).
+- Online discussion boards integrated into Serckit web pages support general discussion and focused community sharing events (e.g. online workshops).

 - The browser-based web authoring system includes the ability to create arbitrary web forms including the standard text,menu, checkbox, radio-button and file-upload options.